Aadarsh-Raj/geeksterProj5/README.md

-date -> used to take input as date. radio ->used to take optional inputs. email ->used to take email of user.

-textarea tag -> used to take large inputs from user. button -> used as a button to perform task on form. type(sumbit) -> used to submit the form.
+date -> used to take input as date. radio ->used to take optional inputs. email ->used to take email of user. password -> used to take password from user. checkbox -> used as boolean check from the user. file -> used to take file type inputs. color -> used for taking color inputs from user. textarea tag -> used to take large inputs from user. button -> used as a button to perform task on form. type(sumbit) -> used to submit the form. type(reset) -> used to reset the inputs of the form.